Nina Dobrev & Julianne Hough's Guide to Achieving Your New Year's Goals - E! Online

 Fit Simplify Resistance Loop Exercise Bands with Instruction Guide and Carry Bag, Set of 5

 This set is great for everyday use and for travel since they come with a matching travel bag.
 The bands are color-coded with five different resistance levels.
 These are superior quality and great to workout so many different muscle groups.
-Thet even comes with an instruction booklet for anyone in need of a bit of guidance.
+They even comes with an instruction booklet for anyone in need of a bit of guidance.

 E!: You're both so busy.
 What are some tips for staying on top of your goals for the new year and everything else you already have going on?